Degea-AB/degea-ts-onboard/README.md

 Install-Module -Name Microsoft.Graph -Scope CurrentUser
 ```

-Download or clone the repo, then run script 1-3 EntraSetup.ps1.
+</br> Download or clone the repo, then run script 1-3 EntraSetup.ps1.
 PDF files are for reference.<br>
-Perform the steps in "4-TSD SOP - 04 Onboard Microsoft 365 Defender Unified RBAC.pdf", then export the roles and validate
+</br>Perform the steps in "4-TSD SOP - 04 Onboard Microsoft 365 Defender Unified RBAC.pdf", then export the roles and run the script validate RBAC settings
-Perform the steps in the remaining SOPs
+</br>Perform the steps in the remaining SOPs

 (Degea Access) should only be run if Degea does not have regular admin access (GDAP).